We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The main ingredients in these acne patches are tea tree oil, willow bark extract, and hyaluronic acid.

-The patches may suit people of all skin types, including those who have cystic acne.
+The patches may suit people of all skin types, including those with cystic acne.
 They act as a protective barrier, keeping irritants and germs away from the skin.

-The Miracle Patch is available to purchase online for around $36.99 for a box of 36.
+The Miracle Patch is available to purchase online for around $36.99 for a box of 36 patches.

 The main ingredients in the Acropass Trouble Cure are hydrolyzed hyaluronic acid, niacinamide, and sodium hydroxide.